 Facilitating Learning (NURS655)

 Acquire the ability to create effective learning environments within nursing education.
 Current educational theories, pedagogies, best practices, and knowledge of learning styles associated with diverse learner populations to support and enhance learning.
 Instructional techniques, information technologies, and competencies used across nursing education environments.
-8 hours of field experience. ^ Background check fee: $20, malpractice insurance fee: $80, verified credentials fee: $20.
+8 hours of field experience.
+FE: Background check fee: $20, malpractice insurance fee: $80, verified credentials fee: $20.

 Curriculum Design and Evaluation (NURS660)